 Every effort is made to provide a thorough seminary training at the least possible cost to the student.
-No tuition is charged and excellent board is furnished at low rates in the Seminary refectory.
+No tuition is charged against the student and excellent board is furnished at low rates in the Seminary refectory.
 Charges made to single men for board include the use of a room in Stearns Hall and laundry service for flat work.
-The charge for this service for the fall semester, beginning September, 1946, and including two weeks' Christmas vacation, will be \$135.00; for the spring semester of 1947, the charge will be \$120.00.
+If the rising cost of provisions and labor will permit us to continue our present rates. the charge for this service for the fall semester, beginning September, 1947, and including two weeks' Christmas vacation, will be \$135.00, and for the spring semester of 1948, the charge will be \$120.00.
 The semester charge is payable on one of the three following schedules: it may be paid in one advance payment on the first Saturday of the semester; or, in two equal advance payments on the first and ninth Saturdays of the semester; or, in four equal advance payments on the first, fifth, ninth, and thirteenth Saturdays of the semester.
 The Seminary derives no financial profit from the refectory.
 On the other hand, this department must be self-supporting and self-financed and the charges must be paid promptly according to one of the above schedules which the student may select.
-Therefore, students who become in arrears in refectory accounts will not be eligible to continue to receive dining-room service and dormitory privileges unless satisfactory explanation is made to the business office.
+Therefore, students who become in arrears in refectory accounts will not be eligible to continue to receive diningroom service and dormitory privileges unless satisfactory explanation is made to the business office.
 In all cases, a progressively increasing carrying charge will be added to all past due accounts.
+A student in arrears in any account with the Seminary will not be eligible to enroll for a new semester until satisfactory explanation is made to the business office.